stakater-archive/StakaterCloudDocs-Archived/content/sre/forecastle/forecastle.md

 ### Configuration

-Forecastle is already configured for SRO users and it uses Openshift Authentication for SSO.
+Forecastle is already configured for Stakater Agility Platform users and it uses Openshift Authentication for SSO.
 Although, users can setup a separate instance of forecastle as well by following [Deploying Forecaslte](https://github.com/stakater/forecastle#deploying-to-kubernetes)

 ### Usage